jgarzik/picocoin/doc/build-osx.md

 This guide assumes usage of [Homebrew](http://mxcl.github.com/homebrew/) or [MacPorts](http://www.marcports.org) for installing dependencies.

-You will need to install `glib` and `OpenSSL` in order to build *libccoin*, and those plus `libevent` and `jansson` to build *picocoin*.
+You will need to install `OpenSSL` in order to build *libccoin*, and those plus `libevent` and `jansson` to build *picocoin*.

 Install these packages.
 It will take a few minutes.

-    brew install glib openssl libevent jansson
+    brew install openssl libevent jansson

 or

-    sudo port install glib2 openssl libevent jansson
+    sudo port install openssl libevent jansson

 You may also need to install some development dependencies, if you have not already installed them for other projects.